Skip to content

 Journal entries are direct GL postings, not tax-driven transactions.

-Dissect helps allocate amounts, while Tax Adjustment ensures manual tax entries are properly reported.
+Tax Adjustment ensures manual tax entries are properly reported.